jordansprojects/Misc/NumericalLinearAlgebra-MATLAB-GaussAlgorithm/README.md

+# Math465: MATLAB: Gauss-Algorithm
-# This was a homework for  Introduction to Numerical Linear Algebra.
+This was a homework for  Introduction to Numerical Linear Algebra.